TheMonkeyCoder/arduino-autonomous-car/README.md

 Video demonstration: https://youtu.be/kmkgAZnK3Eg

 <br>
-<p>The app is optimised for a 480x800 screen and in order to run it you have to install OpenCV Manager from <a href="https://play.google.com/store/apps/details?id=org.opencv.engine">Play Store</a>.</p>
+<p>The app is optimised for a 480x800 pixels screen and in order to run it you have to install OpenCV Manager from <a href="https://play.google.com/store/apps/details?id=org.opencv.engine">Play Store</a>.</p>